dangkhoi3107/Dog_Breeds_Classification/README.md

    - Run the `Data_Classification_1.ipynb` notebook to train and evaluate the classification model.
    - Run the `Data_Preprocess_2.ipynb` notebook to train and evaluate the classification model.

 Ensure that you have all the necessary dependencies installed before running the notebooks.
-You can find the list of dependencies in the `requirements.txt` file.